 1 Top 12 payers are defined by enrollment levels.
-Celticare and Minuteman Health stopped offering health insurance in Massachusetts as of 2018.
 Enrollment for certain smaller SCO and/or One Care programs such as Commonwealth Care Alliance (CCA) and Senior Whole Health (SWH) is reported from the MassHealth enhanced eligibility file submitted to the MA APCD.